Mbakaya20/alx-pre_course/0x01-git/README.md

-This is the beginning of the journey
+This is the beginning of the journey, so get ready!